Information about the 10th Climate Star at a glance

-Climate Alliance members from all across Europe and municipal networks of member cities and towns.
+Climate Alliance members from across Europe as well as municipal networks, be it groups of municipalities or local organisations working with and for member cities and towns.

 How does the application process work?

-- Applicants fill in the online application form online by 30 October 2020.
-Images can be submitted via Wetransfer.com to communications(at)climatealliance.org.
+- Applicants fill out the online application form by 15 November 2022.
+Images can be submitted via Wetransfer to climatestar(at)klimabuendnis.at.

 - Juries from Climate Alliance National Coordination Offices in Austria, Germany, Hungary, Italy, Luxembourg and Switzerland vote on the applications received.
 A jury at the European Secretariat will decide on the winners in all other European countries.